Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 In contrast to the bears, this is Lake Superior.
 In other words, it’s “Superior” to all other lakes!
 And, a beautiful day!

 This is Lake Superior and the Log Slide Overlook up close.
 Most importantly, don’t go down there unless you know the climb back can take a while.
 Despite the view, it is a steeper and longer climb than expected.
 Above all, there are signs that tell the visitor to not go down if you have a heart health or breathing problem.
 So, The Driveby Tourist didn’t go!

 And here is another reason why The Driveby Tourist considers Lake Superior a “home away from home”.
 It’s an unbelievable lake.
-As autumn approaches, the look can go from this to life-threatening storm is minutes (well maybe hours).
+As autumn approaches, the look can go from this to a life-threatening storm in minutes (well, maybe hours).
 For the most part, enjoy but respect the lake.
 (More on that later in this post.)

 Upper Michigan Logging Equipment and History